andydixon/honeybadger/README.md

 # honeybadger

-Flood a form with fake information designed for phishing sites to dilute down any legitimate submissions
+Flood a form with fake information designed for phishing sites to dilute down any legitimate submissions.
+Also my first project in Rust

 ## Doing the buildful